anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

 This is also a valid input you can pass through `hex2raw` before sending to one of the target programs.

 ## SOME FINAL NOTES
 * Section [7.10](https://diveintosystems.org/book/C7-x86_64/buffer_overflow.html) of the textbook provides useful reference material for this assignment.
+The [Buffer Overflow lab](buffer-overflow-lab) also walks you through it.
 * This stuff feels weird at first, but you can figure it out!
 Draw pictures, step slowly through the code, take a look at the stack and the registers, figure out where function parameters are stored, and just gradually put together a picture of what's going on for yourself.
 Talk to each other, talk to me, step away and take a walk, and come back to it again.
 * Learning how to exploit software vulnerabilities helps you to understand those vulnerabilities and how to prevent them.
 At the same time, of course, this knowledge could potentially be used to harm other people.
 [Don't do that.](https://apps.carleton.edu/handbook/community/?a=student&policy_id=6131)